Papierkorb/bindgen/SPEC.md

 ### §2.4 Instance properties

-Property methods can be generated for an instance variable in a Crystal wrapper corresponding to a C++ `class`, `struct`, or `union`, if all of the following criteria are met:
+Property methods can be generated for any static or instance variable in a Crystal wrapper corresponding to a C++ `class`, `struct`, or `union`, if all of the following criteria are met:

 * The member's visibility is `public` or `protected` (the latter is mapped to `private` in Crystal)